Cove Fort

 The fort contains 12 rooms, six on the north and six on the south, and each has been restored to its look and feel from the 1867-1877 period.
 The rooms contain authentic furnishings and artifacts.
 Cove Fort is open daily from 8:00 a.m. to sunset except in bad weather.
 Free picnic areas and restrooms are provided.
 Cove Fort is located near the intersection of I-70 and I-15-one mile north of exit 1 off I-70 and two miles south of Exit 135 off I-15.

-richfield Weather
+Richfield Weather

 8 Secrets to Sustainable Travel in Park City